JdeRobot/RoboticsAcademy/_pages/exercises/AutonomousCars/obstacle_avoidance.md

 ## Robot API

-* `from HAL import HAL` - to import the HAL(Hardware Abstraction Layer) library class.
+* `import HAL` - to import the HAL(Hardware Abstraction Layer) library class.
 This class contains the functions that sends and receives information to and from the Hardware(Gazebo).
-* `from GUI import GUI` - to import the GUI(Graphical User Interface) library class.
+* `import GUI` - to import the GUI(Graphical User Interface) library class.
 This class contains the functions used to view the debugging information, like image widgets.
 * `HAL.getPose3d().x` - to get the position of the robot (x coordinate)
 * `HAL.getPose3d().y` - to obtain the position of the robot (y coordinate)
 * `HAL.getPose3d().yaw` - to get the orientation of the robot with